dragonfly-science/dragonfly-website/content/landing-pages/who-we-are/content.md

 bannerCount: 10
 bannerIndexPadding: true
 description: >
-  We are a friendly bunch of scientists, maths geeks, and data nerds.
-We are experts at putting data to good use.
+  We’re a team of physicists, biologists, maths geeks, programmers and communicators who care about doing good with data.
 CTASection: true
 CTATitle: Do we seem like the people for you?
 CTAButtonTitle: Contact us